PopNorbert/MA/README.md

 My app hosts sports contests.
 On the main window I want to see a vertical list of all the contests.
 I want to be able to add a new contest by clicking a plus sign on the bottom of the screen, update the details of an existing one by clicking a pen icon or delete one from the list by clicking a trash can icon.

 A contest should have the following information:
-Name - Contest Name
+Name - Contest Name.
-Category - Number between 1 and 4 including
+Category - Number between 1 and 4 including.
-Location - Location of the contest
+Location - Location of the contest.
-Date - Date of contest
+Date - Date of contest.
-Player Limit - The limit of players who can compete
+Player Limit - The limit of players who can compete.

 Create Contest: Add Contest clicked, new window opens up where you input valid information for all the five fields and add it to the list.
 Read Contest: All the details will be visible on the main window.
 When showing its players, only show the contest's name.